mc6ril/mc6ril/README.md

 - 👋 Hi, I’m @mc6ril, I'm a french 30yo living in Paris.
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning HTML / CSS, and soon enough JS.
+- 🌱 I’m currently learning HTML / CSS and JS since 8th of April 2021.
 I will integrate "Lereacteur" in June to learn more about this languages and find my first job.
 - 💞️ I’m available to work
 - 📫 How to reach me : cyril.lesot@yahoo.fr